CaveSurveying/tunnelx/symbols/helpfile.md

 The top and bottom widths of a block can be set independently with **'%tX/Y'** for the top and **'%hX/Y'** for the bottom (the 'h' is optional) to produce triangles or parallelograms.

-For the N arrow the N is offset and it's tricky to get the size you want so it's easier to omit the N from the arrow code then just use a connective line - write text - N to add it separately

 # Info #